 Waste incinerators are facilities that dispose of municipal solid waste through combustion heat.
 Acting like an enormous furnace, waste is burned at extremely high temperatures and reduced to ash.
 Some incinerators are waste-to-energy plants, using the waste as a fuel source to make steam and electricity.

-While incineration plants provide an effective method of reducing waste, critics have pointed to potential air pollution from released toxins — dioxin, lead, and mercury — and greenhouse gas emissions that can result from the combustion process.
-In addition, there can be environmental repercussions in the disposal of potentially hazardous ash.
+While incineration plants can provide an effective method of reducing waste, critics have pointed to potential air pollution from released toxins — dioxin, lead, and mercury — and greenhouse gas emissions that can result from the combustion process.
+There can be additional repercussions, including

 Zero Waste